Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfsdeleteproject-cmd.md

 ---
-title: Delete a team project using TFSDeleteProject
+title: Delete a project using TFSDeleteProject
-description: Delete a team project in TFS from the command-line using TFSDeleteProject ms.assetid: dc7efa4d-9c70-4b61-a910-8f1e66678866 ms.prod: devops-server ms.technology: tfs-admin
+description: Delete a project in TFS from the command-line using TFSDeleteProject ms.assetid: dc7efa4d-9c70-4b61-a910-8f1e66678866 ms.prod: devops-server ms.technology: tfs-admin